 Changes are sometimes necessary during the registration procedure because sections are cancelled, or students fail the pre-requisites for their selected courses.
-In this case, students must remove the PM in the area indicated by the Registrar's Office and must go to the corresponding department to have the course erased from the class schedule and proceed to complete the procedure for payment and will receive a new class schedule at the Bursar's Office.
+In this case, students must remove the PM in the area indicated by the Registrar's Office and must go to the corresponding department to have the course erased from the class schedule and proceed to complete the procedure for payment and will receive a new class schedule.

-Once the registration process is finished, students are responsible for verifying their class schedule to ensure that they are registered for the courses chosen, and to verify whether the courses are correctly designated as Grade or No-Grade according to their curriculum.
-The computerized registration and the printed class schedule constitute official evidence of registration.
+Once the registration process is finished, students are responsible for verifying their class schedule to ensure that they are registered for the courses chosen.
+The computerized registration of class schedule, confirmation and payment constitute official evidence of registration.